 Lastly, an EU Member State may, upon request, issue an EU Digital COVID Certificate to a non-EU national wishing to travel to the EU, provided that all reliable proof of vaccination, has been presented, but it is not obliged to do so.

-For more details as regards the rules in place for non-EU nationals to enter from outside the EU, you can consult the Re-open EU website.
+For more details about what rules are in place for non-EU nationals entering from outside the EU, you can consult the Re-open EU website.

 Does it matter which vaccine citizens received?

 Vaccination certificates will be issued to a vaccinated person for any COVID-19 vaccine.
 The certificate should clearly indicate the name of the vaccine administered.

 When it comes to waiving free movement restrictions, Member States only have to accept vaccination certificates for vaccines which received EU marketing authorisation.
 Member States may also decide to waive restrictions for travellers that received another vaccine, for instance those included on the WHO emergency list, but they are not obliged to.
 If you have been vaccinated with a vaccine not authorised in the EU, we advise you to check which vaccines are accepted by the respective Member State prior to your travel.